Three people fishing at sunset from a boat in Fushimi Provincial Park.

 Missinaibi Provincial Park

-This remote northern park is accessed by a 90-kilometre long gravel road at the town of Chapleau.
-It’s worth the drive to the headwaters of the mighty Missinaibi River where lake trout inhabit the cold depths and walleye and pike are abundant in the shallows.
+A 90-kilometre-long gravel road at the town of Chapleau provides access to this remote northern park.
+It’s worth the drive to the headwaters of the mighty Missinaibi River, where lake trout inhabit the cold depths, and walleye and pike are abundant in the shallows.

 The First Nations pictographs at Fairy Point complement the fishing for paddlers and boaters.
 Use caution in rough weather.